 STEM Education Coordinator

-Justin Kulp is the Operations Manager at Dart Container Corporation in Leola.
+Justin Kulp is the Director of Polymer Operations at Dart Container Corporation in Leola.
 A native of Lancaster County, he volunteered at the North Museum Planetarium while attending Conestoga Valley High School and participated in what was then the Lancaster Newspapers Science & Engineering Fair.
 He graduated from Bucknell University with a Bachelor of Science in Chemical Engineering.

 Doug Dvorchak is an Assistant Vice President at Murray Securus, an independent Insurance Agency headquartered in Lancaster, PA.
 Formerly he was a Commercial Underwriter for CNA Insurance in Syracuse, NY.
 He holds a Bachelors Degree in Public Relations from the Pennsylvania State University.
 Doug enjoys spending time at the North Museum with his two daughters.

-Kyle Smith is a Senior Manager with Weinhold, Nickel & Company, LLP.
+Kyle Smith is a Partner with Integrity Certified Public Accountants, LLC.
 He holds a Bachelor of Science degree in Accounting from Millersville University.
 A native of Lancaster, Kyle has been coming to the North Museum since he was a young child and now enjoys bringing his own family.

 Immediate Past President